marvinborner/bruijn/docs/wiki_src/introduction/syntax.md

 Bruijn has an arguably weird syntax, although it's not strictly meant as an esoteric programming language.
-Most notably the usage of lambda calculus logic, combinators, and De Bruijn indices can be confusing at first -- it's definitely possible to get used to them though!
+Most notably the usage of lambda calculus logic, combinators, and de Bruijn indices can be confusing at first -- it's definitely possible to get used to them though!

 Bruijn uses a [variation of lambda calculus](lambda-calculus.md).
 For